renekann/renekann.de/content/thank-you.md

+---
+redirectURL: "/"
+redirectTime: 5
+---
-# Thank you
+# Thank you!

-Hello imprint
+Thanks for your message.
+I will come back to you soon.